 Configuring dimensions and values

 You can configure dimensions at the Admin level.
-You have a limit of five dimensions per organization and five values per dimension.
+You have a limit of twenty dimensions per organization and twenty values per dimension.
 Split automatically generates a bucketed “Others” dimension for any property values which are sent but not specified in this list.
 To configure your dimensions, do the following:

 - From the left navigation, click the top and select Admin settings.